Skip to Main Content

 Critical Recognition in Context

 The gap between the OAD Cheap Eats universe and the fine-dining index that covers restaurants like Le Bernardin in New York City, Alinea in Chicago, The French Laundry in Napa, Lazy Bear in San Francisco, or Single Thread Farm in Healdsburg is not a gap in quality of assessment methodology.
 OAD's Cheap Eats list applies the same expert-voter logic it uses across all price segments.
 What changes is the category.
-A taco truck holding placement in that index across three consecutive years is being judged by the same critical seriousness applied to tasting-menu restaurants, just against the right peer set.
+A taco truck holding placement in that index across three consecutive years is being judged by the same critical seriousness applied to tasting-menu restaurants, just against the right comparable set.

-Within Los Angeles itself, the fine-dining tier, represented by operations like Kato, Hayato, Vespertine, Camphor, and Gwen at the leading of the price register, competes in an entirely different arena.
+Within Los Angeles itself, the fine-dining tier, represented by operations like Kato, Hayato, Vespertine, Camphor, and Gwen at the top of the price register, competes in an entirely different arena.
 Leo's placement on the OAD Cheap Eats list does not attempt to bridge that gap.
 It claims authority in its own category, which is a more honest and more defensible position than attempting cross-tier comparison.

 The 2023-to-2025 trajectory also matters.
 Entry at Recommended, then a numbered rank, then retention of that rank the following year, is a movement pattern that suggests growing rather than static recognition.
 Whether the 2025 position at #417 represents a slight recalibration relative to 2024's #400 or a natural ranking fluctuation within a stable reputation is difficult to determine from rank alone.
 What the three-year arc establishes is sustained presence in a competitive, critic-driven index.